-When you squat, don't just push your hips back; you want to also think about pushing your knees forward.
-If you do both of these simultaneously, you will have a more balanced squat where all the muscles of your legs and trunk are engaged.
+When you squat, don't just push your hips back; think about pushing your knees forward.
+If you do both of these simultaneously, you'll have a more balanced squat where all the muscles of your legs and trunk are engaged.

 "This will lead to better muscular development and increased safety, and it will also allow you to lift more weight," Yuen says.

 Stacking a bunch of plates on your barbell before you squat is certainly a satisfying feeling.
 But if you can't squat all that weight with good form, you'll want to leave a few plates behind for the safety of your back, according to New York-based certified personal trainer Carolina Araujo, CPT.